Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 Purpiter is a gas giant planet in orbit around the star Rigel Ba.
 Although beautiful at first glance, its iodine atmosphere would be toxic to our biology!

-<article-image src="/assets/posts/image-alt-text/purpiter.png" alt="Purple and pink clouds swirl about the planet, twisting into a knot of three deep red storms.
+<article-image nopopout src="/assets/posts/image-alt-text/purpiter.png" alt="Purple and pink clouds swirl about the planet, twisting into a knot of three deep red storms.
 An icy blue ring encircles the planet reflecting light from a bright star in the distance." size="md"></article-image>

 Tourism to Purpiter is expected to take off within the next decade.